LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: Appendix

 \subsection{Additional Results}

 This section reports supplementary experimental results that complement the main findings discussed in Section~\ref{sec:experiments}.
 Table~\ref{tab:main_results_app} reports accuracy and macro-F1 across all logical relations for human-validated (HV) and non-human-validated (NV) test subsets, including instruction-tuned and fine-tuned models.
-Table~\ref{tab:shots_decoder_models_hv_app} presents macro-F1 for decoder-only LLMs under 0--3 shot prompting and CoT settings.
+Table~\ref{tab:shots_decoder_models_hv_app} presents macro-F1 for decoder-only LLMs under 0--3 shot prompting and CoT settings, including zero-shot results for proprietary closed-source models.
 Encoder-only and encoder--decoder models without fine-tuning exhibit uniformly low performance.
 Overall trends mirror the main paper: reasonable performance on \textsc{AND} and \textsc{OR}, and collapse on \textsc{NEITHER/NOR} across settings.